FredHutch/ComprehendMedicalInterface/README.md

     "ANATOMY"

 ## set up
-> from amazonserviceinterface.CompMedServiceInterface import CompMedServiceInterface
+> from compmed.CompMedServiceInterface import CompMedServiceInterface
 > import utils.json_parser_util as JSONParser
+>
-> note_text = 'Mr. Doe was diagnosed with Stage III adenocarcinoma of the left lung on 3/14/2018'
+note_text = 'Mr. Doe was diagnosed with Stage III adenocarcinoma of the left lung on 3/14/2018'

 > types = ['PROTECTED_HEALTH_INFORMATION', 'MEDICATION']